aletheon/eleutherios-website/README.md

 * Shared process or manifest (redundancy)
 * AI (automation)

-Eleutherios, is built with an HTML/javascript (Angular) frontend and node.js (nosql/firebase) backend.
+Eleutherios is built with a real-time pub/sub, node.js (nosql/firestore) backend and an HTML/javascript (Angular) frontend.

 # Installation and Setup